 There is also incredible silence you find in these locations that anyone who lives in loud city areas would appreciate and love.

 Location wise, this area is small and is found between Vancouver (the city) and Vancouver Island.
 It is nearly 1,000 acres large and if you have at least 10 days to spare and love nature, know that there are TONS of nature areas surrounding it worth visiting.
 I took a map and circled some of them (there’s way more than just the circled areas):

 Remember, there’s a TON of islands, but also LARGE islands, which themselves have incredible nature and parks inside and luckily not too far from that is the U.S border, right after which Washington State starts, another beautiful location worth exploring if you have the time, something I very briefly did when I visited Vancouver.

 Update: Revisiting Whytecliff Park.
-A 2019 photo that proves you’ve gotta see this place…
+This 2019 photo that proves you’ve gotta see this place:

-While a huge road trip to the Canadian west coast in 2019, I made it my mission to revisit Whytecliff Park, 14 years after my first visit there and here is the photo I took:
+While a huge road trip to western Canadian in 2019, I made it my mission to revisit Whytecliff Park, 14 years after my first visit there and here is the photo I took:

 Although this place looks exactly the same, I will say it is much smaller now, considering how much younger I was the first time I was there.
 But this visit brought back so many fond memories of my first trip there and it would continue into The Canadian Rockies in the following days, that I’ll detail soon.